grillitype/ProofGenerator/README.md

 - other .txt files (latin-basic.txt, latin-kerning.txt, etc.) are exported from "GT-Sample-Strings.txt" via the sort-samplestrings.py script and are being linked in the idml Layout template

 ### Customisation
 You can customise the layout and content of the template_proof.idml to fit all your proofing needs and edit/add to the sample text.
 Make sure to run sort-samplestrings.py script, after you made changes to the Sample Text and update the link to the txt files in InDesign.
+You currently have to use a non-standard font in the layout document, so the program understands what text will be displayed with your font.
+Also you have to align the text to the grid manually after re-linking the txt files, because paragraph styles are not working (yet).
 Check out Alphabet Types SpecimenDropper if you want to generate type specimens https://github.com/AlphabetType/SpecimenDropper